 What is your schedule?

-Telehealth appointments are available Tuesday - Friday from 10am - 5pm PT (noon - 7pm CT).
-In-person sessions are available on Tuesdays, Thursdays, and Fridays at the Seal Beach office.
+Telehealth appointments are available Tuesday, Thursday, and Friday from Noon - 6pm PT via Telehealth or in-person sessions at the Seal Beach office.

 Do you have evening or weekend appointments?

 Unfortunately, there are no weekend appointments at this time.

 Do you accept credit cards?